-How to choose a plastic surgeon
+How to choose the best plastic surgeon in Adelaide

 Choosing a surgeon should be based on some basic sensible principles.

 Choosing the best plastic surgeon in Adelaide is very simple, but your surgeon should be someone trained in the craft of surgery.
 Surgeons in Australia have completed additional rigorous training over at least 6 years and sometimes much longer to acquire the credentials FRACS behind their name.
 This confirms their fellowship with the Royal Australasian College of Surgeons.

 The letters FRACS does not distinguish between different types of surgeons such as general surgeons, neurosurgeons, urologists and so on.
 Each of these surgical subspecialties have an identifying society.
 Plastic Surgeons in Australia are additionally members of the Australian Society of Plastic Surgeons (ASPS).

 You should check these 2 simple associations before choosing your Surgeon for your cosmetic or reconstructive surgery.